Memphis Players to Watch Against Florida Atlantic - First Round

 Top Memphis Players to Watch vs. Florida Atlantic - First Round

-Friday's first-round NCAA tournament game between the Memphis Tigers (26-8) and the Florida Atlantic Owls (31-3) at Nationwide Arena at 9:20 PM ET features the Tigers' Kendric Davis and the Owls' Johnell Davis as players to watch.
+The Memphis Tigers (26-8) and the Florida Atlantic Owls (31-3) are scheduled to meet in the first round of the NCAA tournament on Friday at Nationwide Arena, with a start time of 9:20 PM ET.
+When these two squads hit the court, Kendric Davis and Johnell Davis are two players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.